 Just like Apple and the discount store, we’re dealing with two different markets.

 The idea that your business could be undermined by a colleague charging way lower than what you deem to be acceptable is, says Jake Poinier, ‘nonsense.
 Creative freelancing is a market, and only you can establish the value you bring to it.
 I don’t view the low end of the freelance rate scale as my competition’ (Stop worrying about freelancers who undercharge).
 I agree with Jake.

 Honestly, there’s room for everyone.
 Don’t waste your valuable time on the issue.
 Instead, build your business, your brand identity, your visibility and your value.
 Therein lies success.

 Want a reminder of this article?
 Download this free ebook to your preferred device.
-Just click on the image to get your copy!
+Head over to the Money Matters section of my Resource Library to get your copy.